dvidelabs/flatcc/README.md

     throughput in 1M ops per sec: 34.902 time per op: 28.652 (ns)

+## JSON benchmark

-## JSON benchmark only available for flatcc for C with exact same data set as above
+*Note: this benchmark is only available for `flatcc`.
+It uses the exact same data set as above.*

 The benchmark uses Grisu3 floating point parsing and printing algorithm with exact fallback to strtod/sprintf when the algorithm fails to be